Kong/docs.konghq.com/app/gateway/2.7.x/configure/auth/kong-manager/oidc-mapping.md

 groups to Kong roles.
 Adding a user to Kong in this way gives them access to Kong based on their group in the IdP.

-Starting with {{site.base_gateway}} version 2.7, admin accounts are created automatically when you map your identity provider (IdP) groups to Kong roles.
+Admin accounts are now created automatically when you map your identity provider (IdP) groups to Kong roles.
 You do not need to create the users, groups, and roles separately.
 These users then accept invitations to join Kong Manager and log in with their IdP credentials.

 If an admin's group changes in the IdP, their Kong admin account's associated role also changes in {{site.base_gateway}} the next time they log in to Kong Manager.
 The mapping removes the task of manually managing access in
 {{site.base_gateway}}, because it makes the IdP the system of record.

-Here's how OIDC authenticaticated group mapping works:

-1. Configure the OIDC plugin to connect with your IdP.
-1. When users log in to Kong Manager, they are assigned to the roles they belong to in your IdP.

 ## Prerequisites